aglaiak/DNA-Sequence-Assembly/README.md

 That function inputs a graph object and plots a graph with the help of networkx package.
 After initializing the layout (shell), the function draws the nodes, labels, and edges.
-When the function is called through command line, it saves the figure under the prespecified filename as a PNG file.
+When the function is called through command line, it saves the figure under the prespecified filename as a .PNG file.

 ### 2.6 Function `is_valid_graph(graph)`